Learn how to view your ebook analytics using Google Analytics.

 The following events can be reported from your ebook web app to Google Analytics.

-- Any video that has been clicked for playing
+- Any video that has been clicked to play.

-- Any audio component that has been clicked for playing
+- Any audio component that has been clicked to play.

-- Any interacted image that has been clicked for animating
+- Any interactive image that has been clicked to animate.

 Viewing Ebook Events

 When you open Google Analytics again, it will take you directly to AUDIENCE reports and display the Overview page.
 On the left-hand side, you have a menu showing the different types of reports.
 Google Analytics is extremely powerful, and so a single report would not suffice to give you meaningful information.
 In our case, we are interested in seeing the behavior of users, particularly "events" being reported by the ebook.
 So go to the BEHAVIOR reports menu, expand the Events item and click on Overview.

 This page will give you general information on all the events that happened in your ebook across a certain date range.
 Currently, you will find it empty, although you may be sure that some users are reading your ebook.
 The reason is simple.
 It takes Google Analytics a few hours to include new events into its system, so the values shown are useful only if you want to see data for yesterday and earlier.
 If you're interested in monitoring immediate behavior from users, the relatively new REAL-TIME reports menu is what you would be interested in.